Gourang97/attention-based-image-captioning/README.md

 contextual information, the softmaxed scores and the encoder hidden states are then combined to formulate a vector representation.
 This vector is then combined to the last decoder hidden state and fed into the RNN to produce a new word respectively.
-This complete procedure is recursive in nature and the stopping criteria is till the length of caption generated surpasses the maximum length.</p> To simplify and formulate generalized approach we followed the below mentioned steps -
+This complete procedure is recursive in nature and the stopping criteria is till the length of caption generated surpasses the maximum length.</p>
+## Steps Followed
+To simplify and formulate generalized approach we followed the below mentioned steps -
 - We extracted the features from the lower convolutional layer of VGG16 giving us a vector with 512 output channels.
 - This vector is then passed through the CNN Encoder which consists of a single fully